 International Centre for Research in Forensic Psychology

-Research in Forensic Psychology has been a cornerstone of the Department of Psychology since 1990 and the Centre now comprises an impressive team of research staff and students, and our primary aim is to delivery high quality research in Forensic Psychology at both national and international level.
+Research in Forensic Psychology has been a cornerstone of the Department of Psychology since 1990 and the Centre now comprises an impressive team of research staff and students, and our primary aim is to deliver high quality research in Forensic Psychology at both national and international level.

 Our work has been funded by the Economic and Social Research Centre (ESRC), Home Office, British Academy, Nuffield Foundation, United States Government, Leverhulme Trust, British Psychological Society and Prison Service Headquarters.
 Several members of the Centre also regularly serve as expert witnesses.

 Work in the ICRFP covers the following sub-topics:

 - Innovative ways to predict risk in offending populations